 BJP stokes a controversy saying a murder convict attended CM's daughter's wedding

-Thiruvananthapuram, June 15 (PTI): The BJP in Kerala stoked a controversy alleging that a murder convict had participated in the wedding of the daughter of Chief Minister, Pinarayi Vijayan, solemnised at his official residence here.
-Vijayan, who is also holding the Home portfolio, should clarifyif the convict had attended the marriage function, BJP Spokesperson Sandeep Warrier, wrote in a Facebook Post.
+The BJP in Kerala has courted a controversy alleging that a murder convict had participated in the wedding of the daughter of Chief Minister, Pinarayi Vijayan, solemnised at his official residence here.
+Vijayan, who is also holding the Home portfolio, should clarify if the convict had attended the marriage function, BJP Spokesperson Sandeep Warrier, wrote in a Facebook Post.

-Veena got married to CPI(M) youth leader and DYFI national president P A Mohammed Riyas here this morning in accordance with COVID-19 protocol.
+Veena got married to CPI(M) youth leader and DYFI national president P A Mohammed Riyas here on Monday morning in accordance with COVID-19 protocol.
 The marriage was held at Cliff House, the official residence of the Chief Minister, with less than 50 people, comprising close relatives and friends, participating.

 Warrier has tweeted a picture clicked at the wedding in which one Muhammed Hashim, a convict who is on parole, is seen standing next to the newly wedded couple.
 Hashim, a close relative of Riyas, was among the family members of the groom who were present at the ceremony.